 Memory Management from C++11 encompasses the way memory is dynamically allocated and unallocated through, mainly, the

-statements copy data from callees to callers.
+newanddeleteoperators.
+Beyond, C++ makes on its own many data copies to exchange data between running scopes.
+For example,returnstatements copy data from callees to callers.
 As a result, the way data burdens memory requires developer control and clairvoyance as well.Robust (sober) programming involves canonical and systematic support (e.g., best practice) in classes, which deal with dynamical memory: support for initialization, assignment, move…

-and delete
+default and delete keywordsstd::string_view (C++17)Rule(s)

 - In C++, initialization and assignment are radically different.
 Initialization relies on the copy constructor while assignment is the possible redefinition of the

-operator.- Resource Acquisition Is Initialization -RAII- here… is the principle that object creation is the appropriate time for acquiring resources (dynamic memory for instance through
+=operator.- Resource Acquisition Is Initialization -RAII- here… is the principle that object creation is the appropriate time for acquiring resources (dynamic memory for instance through

-).
+new).
 Robust programming involves the release ot these resources at destruction time.Example Human_being.Cpp.zip

 “rvalue” versus “lvalue” “Move” semantics